 Sometimes the pubs needed Sky TV promoted, so a picture of a footballer would be needed to illustrate it.
 As a Dandy, well it had to be Eoin Jess.
-I was a bit apprehensive, you don’t want to piss people off when this is how you make your living, but having got away with it the first time, I then put Eoin onto most of the football blackboards.
-Stephen Glass went on a few too (just to mix it up a bit).
+I was a bit apprehensive, you don’t want to piss people off when this is how you make your living, but having ‘got away with it’ the first time, I then put Eoin onto most of the football blackboards.

-Then one day I was working outside a pub on their A board (the big double sided board that sits outside pubs), just a little bit out of the centre.
-I’d forgotten adding Aberdeen footballers to boards might be wrong, it had gone on so long.
+One day I was working outside a pub on their A board (the big double sided board that sits outside pubs), a huge 6 footer, just a little bit out of the centre.
 A furious pub manager came at me from another pub altogether.

 ‘You are the guy painting Eoin Jess onto pub blackboards, what the hell do you think you are doing?’
 He was proper angry.
 Furious.
 He kept on at me for about five minutes.
 A big guy, like a lot of pub managers, a heart attack waiting to happen, but in an immaculate white shirt and beer stained tie.
 I just sort of nodded apologetically while thinking, ‘must be pretty good illustrations if you knew who it was’.
 So a little bit flattered.